amitesh197/books-portal/README.md

 `npm run dev`

 # How to get data from dynamodb
-1. Log in to the AWS Management Console.
+1. Log in to the AWS Management Console using email: askvjupsc@gmail.com
 2. Navigate to the DynamoDB service.
 3. Once in the DynamoDB console, look to the left-hand menu, and select "Explore items."
 4. select the "queries" table.